Decompositions of commutative monoid congruences and binomial ideals

 \qquad

 \\\\[-4.5ex] \end{tabular} \end{enumerate} \end{example}

-We examined monoid congruences on the premise that an appropriate decomposition theory for them should lift, either analogously or directly, to the desired mesoprimary theory for binomial ideals.
+We examined (the literature on) monoid congruences on the premise that an appropriate decomposition theory for them should lift, either directly or analogously, to the desired mesoprimary theory for binomial ideals.
 However, although we found rich decomposition theories for commutative semigroups \cite{grillet}, the expected analogue of binomial primary decomposition was absent.

 The most promising development we encountered along these lines is Grillet's discovery of conditions guaranteeing that a commutative semigroup can be realized as a subsemigroup of the multiplicative semigroup of a primary ring---that is, a ring with just one associated prime \cite{grilletPrimary}.
-That work covers ground anticipating---in a more general setting but necessarily with less precise results---the characterization of primary binomial ideals over algebraically closed fields of characteristic zero \cite{primDecomp}.
+That work covers ground anticipating---in a more general setting---the characterization of primary binomial ideals over algebraically closed fields of characteristic zero \cite{primDecomp}.

 The closest monoid relative in the literature to primary decomposition in rings seems to be primary decomposition of congruences \cite{drbohlav} (see \cite{gilmer} for a treatment in the context of semigroup rings).
-However, one of our motivating discoveries is that primary decomposition of congruences, being much closer to a shadow of cellular binomial decomposition (by Theorem~\ref{t:til}), falls quite short of serving as a rubric for either primary or mesoprimary decomposition of binomial ideals.
+However, one of our motivating discoveries is that primary decomposition of congruences, being much closer to a shadow of cellular binomial decomposition (see Theorem~\ref{t:til}), falls short of serving as a rubric for either primary or mesoprimary decomposition of binomial ideals.
 Indeed, congruences that are \emph{prime}, meaning that quotients modulo them are cancellative except perhaps for a nil (Definition~\ref{d:prim*}.4), fail to be irreducible (Example~\ref{e:irreducible}).
 Furthermore, congruences that are \emph{primary}, meaning that every element in the quotient is either nilpotent or cancellative (Definition~\ref{d:prim*}.1), admit further decompositions into pieces that are visibly more ``homogeneous'', in a manner more analogous to primary decomposition in the presence of embedded primes than to irreducible decomposition of primary ideals.